MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 The processor generates error logs in a file that is named dperrorlog.txt.
 It is located in a hidden folder at %systemroot%\ServiceProfiles\NetworkService\AppData\Local\Temp.

 Each computer on which you install the processors and database must also run the latest version of the Universal C Runtime (CRT) for the version of Windows running on the computer.
 For information, see [Update for Universal C Runtime in Windows](https://support.microsoft.com/kb/2999226).

+> [!NOTE]
+> Office Telemetry Processor supports Transport Layer Security (TLS) 1.2.

 We recommend the following operating systems for computers that run the processor: